School Bus Driver (20 Posts) in Lisburn

 #J-18808-Ljbffr

-School Bus Driver (20 Posts) employer: Education Authority
+School Bus Driver (20 Posts) in Lisburn employer: Education Authority

 The Education Authority is an exceptional employer, offering a supportive work culture that prioritises the well-being and development of its staff.
 As a School Bus Driver, you will play a vital role in ensuring the safe transport of children, including those with special needs, while benefiting from comprehensive training opportunities and a commitment to equality and diversity.
 Located in Northern Ireland, the Authority provides a fulfilling environment where your contributions directly impact the lives of young learners.